How to Promote Your Music on Spotify

 There’s a few main reasons why followers are important, and these come down to how your music gets pushed throughout the Spotify universe.
 Most notably in these three main areas:

-Release Radar playlist – The release radar is a personalized weekly playlist that pulls together new tracks based on followed artists and listening history.
+Release Radar – The release radar is a personalized weekly playlist that pulls together new tracks based on followed artists and listening history.
 If you’ve managed to get followed by your fans, you’ll likely show up in their release radar playlists.

 Discover Weekly – this is a section that appears in the discover section of the Spotify app, as well as in the home tab every Monday.